 Some florists specialize in tall, lush, ornate centerpieces, while others are better at modern, minimalist arrangements.
 Find photos of bouquets, boutonnieres and centerpieces you like to figure out your style, and choose a wedding color palette.
 And familiarize yourself with some of the most common floral terms and types of flowers and greenery, so you'll be able to talk shop with your florist.

 2. Determine Your Floral Needs

 Do you want someone who'll not only make your arrangements but also help design the look of your reception tables and ceremony aisle?
-A florist designer is probably more your speed.
-Already have a planner or an eye for design?
+A floral designer is probably more your speed.
+Already have a wedding planner or an eye for design?
 Then a regular florist will likely do the trick.
 Figure out which is the best fit—this will allow you to narrow your search and help determine your budget.

 3. Create Your Floral Budget

 Décor and flowers should amount to about 10 percent of your overall wedding budget.
 According to The Knot Real Wedding Study, the average couple spent $2,300 on floral decor—but that number varies widely depending on your wedding location, guest count and other details.
 If you love flowers and want a grand floral arrangements, or are dead-set on peonies in November, plan to bump up this number.
 And account for extras like setup and breakdown charges, taxes and tips.
 It's essential you have a number in mind when you start meeting with wedding florists.